 Upgrading to a New Phone?
 Here’s How to Prepare

 Whatever your reasoning, it’s time to shop for a new phone.
-Some preparation beforehand can make upgrading to a new phone a painless transition.
+Some preparation beforehand can make upgrading to a new phone a smooth—even fun—transition.

 Phone-specific tools

-Luckily, a combination of platform-specific tools and third-party apps can help. iPhone and Pixel phones both have computer and cloud storage options for backups.
-For example, not only can you back up the settings and data on your iPhone, you can preserve passwords if you opt to run an encrypted backup.
-Then, your data will be ready for transfer once you receive your new phone.
+A combination of platform-specific tools and third-party apps can help.
+The latest smartphones typically have computer and cloud storage options for backups.
+For example, not only can you back up the settings and data on your phone, but in some cases, you can also preserve passwords if you opt to run an encrypted backup.
+With iOS, you can use an encrypted computer backup; with Android, use Google Password Manager.
+Then your data will be ready for transfer once you receive your new phone.

 Third-party backup tools

-You can also take advantage of third-party apps.
-SMS Backup & Restore is one option to regularly backup your Android phone.
-Wireless service providers can assist you, too.
-For example, AT&T Mobile Transfer lets you to transfer contacts, photos, videos, music, messages, and other content to many of the newest phones.
+You can take advantage of third-party apps to regularly back up your Android phone.
+Wireless phone service providers can assist you, too.
+This can be helpful when transferring contacts, photos, videos, music, messages, and other content to many of the latest smartphones.

 Third-party apps and subscription services

-You’ll need to check each of your third-party apps such as games, health trackers, or subscription services—like Netflix or YouTube Red—for their policies on backing up high scoring games or playlists.
+You’ll need to check each of your third-party apps, such as games, health trackers, or subscription services, for their policies on backing up high-scoring games or playlists.
 Although many apps keep your account settings in the cloud, not all do.
-Also, you’ll need to sign out of many subscription apps on your old phone before you can to use those apps on your new upgraded phone.
+Also, you’ll need to sign out of some subscription apps on your old phone before you can use those apps on your new phone because of device limits.

 Switching platforms

-Now that you’ve backed up your data and installed it on your new phone, what’s left?
-You’ve some options for your old phone.
-But first, you’ll need to factory reset your old one.
-Delete any cloud storage accounts from your old phone.
-Then, restore the factory settings.
-For example:
+Now that you’ve backed up your data on your current device and installed it on your new phone, what’s left?
+You’ll need to factory reset your old one to delete local data, settings, and apps and to sign out of accounts on your old phone.
+To restore the factory settings (varies by manufacturer):

-• Select Settings, then System, and then Reset for Android phones
+• Select Settings, then System, then Reset or Reset options, and then Erase all data or Factory data reset for Android phones.

-• Select Settings, then General, and then Reset for iPhones
+• Select Settings, then General, then Transfer or Reset, and then Erase All Content and Settings for iOS 15 and later.

 Once you’ve reset your old phone, you can opt to donate it, sell it, or take advantage of a phone trade-in deal with your wireless carrier.